Thomas Mott Osborne: Later career

 His books, public speaking and notoriety helped end the so-called "rule of silence," floggings and other prisoner abuses common in U.S. prisons at the time.
 But Osborne's cherished prisoner self-government plan, the "Mutual Welfare League," vanished soon after his death in 1926.
 His initial experiments had been greeted by the press largely with derision, but over the course of his life he won grudging admiration from both the press and the public.

 Death

 He died on October 20, 1926, in Auburn, New York.
 He was buried in Fort Hill Cemetery in Auburn dressed in a Portsmouth prison uniform.

 Legacy

+"In the winter of 1936, ten years after the death of Thomas Mott Osborne, a massive bronze statue was dedicated in his memory in the home town of Auburn.
+Twenty tons of Maine granite form the base for his commanding figure, which stands in front of the city high school.
+Notable Americans assembled; eulogies were made in praise of the pioneer."

 In 1933, the Welfare League Association and several other organizations Osborne had created were merged and reorganized as Osborne Association.
 The Association now works at every point of the criminal justice system, from arrest and "pre-entry," to programs in prison and in the community following release.
 True to Osborne's founding spirit, the Association's 25 programs are all designed to offer individuals the opportunity, the tools, and the support to build or rebuild their lives.